Django With Wasabi

 AWS_S3_ENDPOINT_URL = 'https://s3.us-east-2.wasabisys.com'

-This code example discusses the use of Wasabi's us-east-2 storage region.
-To use other Wasabi storage regions, please use the appropriate Wasabi service URL as described here.
+This code example shows the use of Wasabi's us-east-2 storage region.
+You can use any other appropriate Wasabi service URL.

 $ python manage.py collectstatic

-You can see that those files are now on Wasabi Bucket and can be interacted with your framework from there directly
+You can see that those files are now in the Wasabi bucket and can be interacted with your framework from there directly.

-1. The above example is only a sample to illustrate what settings need to be done to communicate with Wasabi Storage.
-We expect users to build & develop their own Django framework application as per their requirement(s) and use the above settings to configure the S3 storage library
+Note that the example above is only a sample to illustrate the settings needed to communicate with Wasabi Hot Cloud Storage.
+Wasabi expects users to build and develop their own Django framework application as per their requirement(s) and use the above settings to configure the S3 storage library.